 All projects triggering the thresholds for a Major Stormwater Permit must meet the minimum pollutant removal requirements and on-site stormwater volume retention requirements identified in C.3 and C.4 below; if due to site conditions this is technically infeasible, then the Applicant may request a waiver (waivers are only applicable for projects less than 1 acre).

-Projects shall comply with the Stormwater Standards of the most recent version of Massachusetts Stormwater Management Handbook (Handbook)4, and the City of Newton General Construction Detail Book and Streets Design Guide except that our requirement for the volume of stormwater runoff to be stored (retained on-site) is higher than the Handbook.
+Projects shall comply with the Stormwater Standards of the most recent version of Massachusetts Stormwater Management Handbook (Handbook), and the City of Newton General Construction Detail Book and Streets Design Guide.
+Where an inconsistency exists between the Handbook and these Regulations, the stricter shall apply.

 Stormwater management systems on new development sites shall be designed to:

+Retain the volume of runoff equivalent to, or greater than, two (2) inches multiplied by the total post-construction impervious surface area on the site; and

 Remove 90% of the average annual load of Total Suspended Solids generated from the total post-construction impervious area on the site; and

-Remove 60% of the average annual load of Total Phosphorus (TP) generated from the total post-construction impervious surface area on the site; and
+Calculate the existing and proposed average annual Total Phosphorus (TP) load based on the land use(s) and demonstrate 60% reduction of the TP load generated from the total post-construction impervious surface area on the site: and

-Whenever feasible exceed the above minimum phosphorus removal5 requirement.
+Whenever feasible exceed the above minimum phosphorus removal requirement.
 Infiltration BMPs, bioretention areas, constructed stormwater wetlands, and filter systems are recommended ways to reduce phosphorus in stormwater discharges.

 Stormwater management systems on redevelopment sites shall be designed to improve existing conditions by:

 Retain the volume of runoff equivalent to, or greater than, two (2) inches multiplied by the total post-construction impervious surface area on the site; and

 Remove 80% of the average annual load of Total Suspended Solids generated from the total post-construction impervious area on the site; and

-Remove 50% of the average annual load of Total Phosphorus (TP) generated from the total post-construction impervious surface area on the site; and
+Calculate the existing and proposed average annual Total Phosphorus load based on the land use(s) and demonstrate 50% reduction of the average annual TP load generated from the total post-construction impervious surface area on the site: and

 Whenever feasible exceed the minimum total phosphorus removal2 requirement.
 Infiltration BMPs, bioretention areas, constructed stormwater wetlands, and filter systems are recommended ways to reduce phosphorus in stormwater discharges.